cal-cs184-student/webpage-just-add-more-squares/proj2/index.md

 <!-- Write about your eventful debugging journey, if you have experienced one. -->

-Our code did not work on the first try - we had some holes in our teapot after certain sequences of flips.
+Our code did not work on the first try - we had some holes in our teapot.
 We tried to use the halfedge pointers and debugging tools on the GUI and the CLion debugger but this did not end up so useful.
 In the end, we double-checked our pointer assignments and found that we had totally forgotten to update the edges and vertices (only doing halfedges)!
 After we implemented that, our code worked.